jviotti/jviotti/README.md

   submit my dissertation!

-If we share similar interests, [shoot me an e-mail](mailto:jv@jviotti.com) and let's have virtual coffee to exchange thoughts!
+If we share similar interests, [shoot me an e-mail](mailto:jv@jviotti.com) and let's have a virtual coffee to exchange thoughts!

 #### Previous projects